GSTC for Hotels and Accommodations

 Adhere to the GSTC Industry Criteria

-The GSTC Industry Criteria and Suggested Indicators for Tour Operators are available in the public domain free of charge for non-commercial use, and translated in many languages; distribute them to staff and encourage their application.
+The GSTC Industry Criteria and Suggested Indicators for Hotels are available in the public domain free of charge for non-commercial use, and translated in many languages; distribute them to staff and encourage their application.

-They were created in an effort to come to a common understanding of sustainable tourism, and are the minimum that a Tour Operator (a provider, operator, and/or seller of travel products) business should aspire to reach.
+They were created in an effort to come to a common understanding of sustainable tourism, and are the minimum that hotels (or other types of accommodations) should aspire to reach.
 The Tour Operator Criteria are organized around four main themes: (A) effective sustainability planning; (B) maximizing social and economic benefits for the local community; (C) enhancing cultural heritage; and (D) reducing negative impacts to the environment.

 Join a Training on the GSTC Criteria